Courses in sustainability provide opportunities to students that

 At UB, sustainability extends far beyond the classroom.
 There are numerous opportunities for engagement through volunteering on campus and in the community.

-The Center for Student Leadership and Community Engagement immerses students in opportunities such as the UB Pride & Service Day, Saturdays of Service, and countless other service opportunities.
+The Office of Student Engagement immerses students in opportunities such as the UB Pride & Service Day, Saturdays of Service, and countless other service opportunities.
 The center also offers alternative winter and spring breaks for experiences that inspire change in communities throughout the world.

 Our courses inspire this service, leadership and action.